 Peter Fielding and his chorister nephew William who played the lunchtime concert on March 4th.
 The Fielding clan is amazing (see page 2).
-They've
+They've been connected musically with the cathedral for some 200 years when it was the old parish church.

 Peter played works by Bach, Beethoven and Chopin, then ended his recital by playing a Schubert March duet with William.
-The large audience of nearly 100 gave them a welldeserved ovation!
+The large audience of nearly 100 gave them a well-deserved ovation!